Taxes

 After the SEC approves your documents and you figure out how many shares to offer, you’ll work with your underwriters and IPO team to determine the opening price of your shares.
 The initial price is based on investor demand and your company’s financials.

-Once you’re out of the quiet period, your company’s shares will be subject to the ups and downs of the market.
-Your underwriters can help evaluate your post-IPO earnings, but won’t have the power to intervene on your company’s behalf.
+Once you’re out of the quiet period, your company’s shares will begin trading in the capital markets and be subject to the market’s ups and downs.
+Your underwriters can help evaluate your post-IPO earnings but will not have the power to intervene on your company’s behalf.

 Is an IPO realistic for your company?

-To determine whether or not an IPO makes sense for your company, it’s critical to assess multiple different areas of your business.
+To determine whether or not an IPO makes sense for your company, it’s critical to conduct an IPO readiness assessment to closely analyze, prepare, and improve different areas of your business.
+You should be budgeting to hire an experienced firm to assist with this.
 Here are seven critical factors to evaluate:

 1. Your company’s market potential: Consider how big your particular market is.
 The larger your market, the greater your opportunity to grow and earn more revenue—and the more likely investors are to take an interest in your company.